blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [guide-level-explanation]: #guide-level-explanation

+> ⭐ The use of 'types' throughout this RFC, it can be assume to refer to _entity types_ specifically unless stated otherwise.

 Type extension can be seen as the concept of adding properties to an existing entity type `Type` by creating a new type `SubType` that has a specific relation to `Type`.
 Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may _not_ be modified.
 This property of extended types is an explicit design decision, as types are still considered "reused" when they are extended.
 Extending types further empowers the idea of gradual convergence, as users can reuse publicly-available types they are not satisfied with.